 O 1963-1972 Grand National Cars

 1. A preliminary application form is available for inclusion into the Medallion program.
 The form contains supplemental information to the standard SVRA RCCF Race Car Certification Form and ECF Engine Certification Form that must also be on file.
-Please return these forms with detailed pictures of everything; this will greatly speed up the process.
+Please return these forms with detailed pictures of Suspension and Brakes with Wheels off, Engine, Trunk area, Interior, Gauges etc; this will greatly speed up the process.
 These forms will also help to determine which medallion program and what time period the car is to be prepared.
 This is an example of a properly completed application form, enough information must be supplied in order to determine if the car is in fact period correct.
 (PDF)

 2. When the application is approved an inspection may be requested.